 Wondering if you should, or how-to, start a blog in 2020?
-You’ve come to the right place.
-Now, to be honest, I don’t even know if I can write this post in the detail that I want to write it.
-But, I can feel it bubbling out of me.
-Which is a good sign; that’s what it is to blog.
+Then, you’ve come to the right place.
+To be honest, I don’t even know if I can write this post in the detail that I want to write it.
+But I can feel it bubbling out of me.
+This is a good sign; that’s what it is to blog.
 A blog is to have something to say and the space to say it that is entirely your own.
 So, I’m writing this post for you, and I know it will be of huge service if you have found yourself with something to say.

-Earlier this year I wrote about what I saw to be the signs for a return to blogging.
+Earlier this year, I wrote about what I saw as the signs for a return to blogging.
 Then in March, as we were all confined to our homes thanks to COVID-19, it started to make more sense.
-Why wouldn’t you want a space, just for yourself, to share your views, ideas, and to journal what was going on around you?
+Why wouldn’t you want a space, just for yourself, to share your views, ideas and to journal what was going on around you?
 I know I wanted that.
-If you did too, and don’t know where to start, I hope this helps.
+If you do too and don’t know where to start, I hope this helps.

 Now, this is the info you need to start a blog in 2020.

 To niche or not to niche; that is the question.